Manual upgrade activities

 - VHT Configuration Management

-To stop the On-Premise Callback software, perform the following:
+To stop On-Premise Callback, perform the following steps:

 - Stop the following services on each Core instance: